 What is the best way for my son or daughter to access money while abroad?

 Study abroad students should exchange a small amount of U.S. money for the currency of the host country before departure.
-This way, he/she will have some currency to pay for a bus, taxi, food, telephone, etc. upon arrival.
-It is a good idea for your son/daughter to carry a major credit card (VISA, Mastercard) while abroad.
+This way, they will have some currency to pay for a bus, taxi, food, telephone, etc. upon arrival.
+It is a good idea for your student to carry a major credit card (VISA, Mastercard) while abroad.
 Make sure to keep credit card numbers and the toll-free assistance numbers separate from the cards.
 Your son/daughter should be able to use an ATM card in most countries.
 This is generally the most convenient way to access funds, but make sure to check with your bank for information on international withdrawal fees.

 Should I visit my son or daughter in their host country?

 Visiting your son/daughter abroad can be a very rewarding experience for you and your student.
-It is best to plan to visit after the program has ended rather than during classes, so that your son/daughter will have more time to show you around.
+It is best to plan to visit after the program has ended rather than during classes, so that your child will have more time to show you around.
 Make sure to get a passport for your travels and remember that it may take 8-10 weeks for processing.
 Even if you do not plan to visit your son/daughter abroad, it is a good idea to get a passport so that you can get to your son/daughter in the event of an emergency.